rafsanbhuiyan/worldCup2019Prediction/README.md

 Read and review the dataset

-Print the summary
+World Cup 2019 – Predictive Analysis with R                                                                               GitHub

-Use R programming language to create descriptive statistics, data visualizations, and statistical models.
+R Studio | MapReduce Aggregation | Data Source: Kaggle Analyzed big data and generated descriptive statistics, data visualizations, and statistical models using a machine learning algorithm in R Studio to predict the
-Also, handling Big Data to make predictions using machine learning to determine the possible winner of World Cup 2019